MichaelCurrin/github-gql-go/README.md

 ## Limitations ⚠️

-- This project only uses one GQL query.
-This is hardcoded in this repo as a Go object.
-The result gets printed as text.
+- This project only uses fixed GQL queries.
+There is a request for the current user and a request for this repo.
+The results get printed as text.
 - Aims for future development:
     - Use a selection of `.gql` input file given by the user, or choose from queries known to the app.
+Currently using a Go object, which might be more practical anyway for types.
     - Save output as a JSON or CSV file.
 - For a more full-fledged project that has a variety GQL files and writes CSV reports for each one, see my [GH Reporting Tool](https://github.com/MichaelCurrin/github-reporting-py) in Python.